nickrsan/icefish_backend/README.md

 Download and install the [latest 64-bit version of PostgreSQL for Windows](https://www.postgresql.org/).
 Most any version of the database should work, but we tested against 10.0, so using that version or newer is safest.
+You should be able to accept the defaults while installing, making sure to take note of the username and password you create during the installation.

-Postges requires a fair amount of setup.
+Postgres requires a fair amount of setup.
 Fortunately, this code will do a lot of it (filling out the empty database with required tables), but you will still need to do the following.
 Everything besides the first step below can be done relatively easily in PGAdmin, an application that installs